ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

         }
     }
     ```
 6. The output suggests that the target resource is an API.
-We know that the most common target for an API gateway is a Lambda function, so out next task it to figure out what all lamda functions are there.
+We know that the most common target for an API gateway is a Lambda function, so out next task it to figure out what all lambda functions are there.
     ```
     $ aws lambda list-functions --profile level6
     {